10 Feb 2023

 Optionally, the parties can provide for the commercial purpose of the video and images in the media release forms.

 Photo Release Form template is used when photos or images of people are taken, and the photographer wants to publish the images for personal or commercial purposes.
 Consent through an image release form must be obtained before publishing such images.
 See our template here: https://docpro.com/doc1946/photo-release-form-image-release-form

-Both of the forms allow the releasee to reuse the photos or videos (depend on the template you choose) — free of charge, for any purpose and an indefinite amount of time.
+Both of the forms allow the releasee to reuse the photos or videos (depending on the template you choose) — free of charge, for any purpose, and for an indefinite amount of time.

 Similar to the Media Release Form template, the releasee waives the right to any compensation.
 He or she also grants the releasee to republish the images or videos on the releasees’ wishes.
 The releasor understands that the mediums granted will be the releasee’s property and will not be returned to them.
 In both templates, the usages of the mediums obtained (e.g. modify and enhance) are outlined.

 Podcast Release Form template: This is a template podcast release form for adults only.
 A podcast release form is used to obtain the consent of another person to record and publish their voice and performance, in the form of a podcast, for commercial and, or other use.
 Consent, through a podcast release form, must be obtained before publishing such a podcast.
 It avoids copyright infringement.
 See our template here: https://docpro.com/doc2092/podcast-release-form-podcast-consent-form

 The release form allows the releasee individual(s) to reuse the voice and performance recordings for any purpose, anytime, and free of charge.